dailydrip/uhura/README.md

 To work with postgres, you must have `PGUSER` and `PGPASSWORD` as environment variables.

-To be able to see the admin and the app in staging environment, you must have `ADMIN_NAME` and `ADMIN_PASSWORD` as environment variables.
+To be able to see the admin and the app in test environment, you must have `ADMIN_NAME` and `ADMIN_PASSWORD` as environment variables.

 ### Installing